basham/swit-workshop-impact/slides.md

 Notes:
 The other thing that will lead to a successful outcome is if you all participate.

 Participation could involve editing the Google Doc or commenting on what others do.
-It could also be simple to ask questions during the workshop.
+It could also be simply to ask questions during the workshop.